 What about careers in computer science?
 Computer science is a good major due to its versatility across a variety of career paths.
 You can read more about the most common job titles in computer science below:

-- Software developer – A professional who designs software programs and applications from the ground up, turning ideas into fully functioning programs or apps.
+- Software developer – A professional who designs software applications and programs from the ground up, turning ideas into fully functioning programs or apps.

 - Web developer – A professional who designs and maintains websites and web applications using programming languages and coding, such as HTML and CSS, often while working alongside web designers and other professionals.